timjen3/ttrpg-engine/Readme.md

 2. Message: The Equation property contains a format string to be populated with variables.
 For instance `{damage} damage was dealt to the target.`

+A single sequence item can be processed with the equation service without being part of a sequence along with 0 or 1 Role, and 0 or 1 input collection.
+Since there is no mapping, all of the role's attributes will be available for equations.

 #### Custom Functions

 When using the AddTTRPGEngineServices ServiceCollection extension method, several custom functions will be available to equations for ease of use.
 This is a list of available custom functions: